sangram218/regexpval-example/README.md

 2. Added warning messages for empty strings
 3. Added length constraints for first name and last name

-### v0.04 (Oncoming)
+### v0.04 (Current)
 1. Provided masking for password and security PIN fields
-2. Perform codebase cleanup for unnecessary dependencies
-3. Added password strength evaluator function
+2. Added length constraints for phone number and security PIN
+3. Fixed tab shifting order of fields in GUI

 ### v0.05 (Oncoming)
-1. Fix tab shifting of fields in GUI
-2. Added length constraints for phone number and security PIN
+1. Added password strength evaluator function
+2. Performed codebase cleanup for unnecessary dependencies

+## Contribute
+Clone, add, build and make a PR.
+You know the drill.